mattray/audit_artifactory-cookbook/README.md

 # Authentication

-Depending on how your Artifactory instance is configured, you may interact with your repositories 3 different ways:
+Depending on how your Artifactory instance is configured, you may interact with your repositories with or without authentication:

-## No Authentication

-Anonymous access is supported.
-This is set in Artifactory through the tab `Admin` -> `Security Configuration` -> `Allow Anonymous Access`.

 ## API Key

 The preferred method for authenticating with the API is to use an API Key.
 This is configured under `User Profile` -> `Authentication Settings`.
 Copy this value and set it with the following attribute:

     node['audit_artifactory']['api_key'] = 'AKCp5e2gMx8TtJNDtrsuPq7Jz24Rqjkjf1d1iiy1GuEjmdsY8ghxFGgehZcK3UGNgy5TxHWdE'

+## No Authentication

+Anonymous access is supported.
+This is set in Artifactory through the tab `Admin` -> `Security Configuration` -> `Allow Anonymous Access`.

 # Configuring Repositories